How to Write Follow Up Emails That Virtually Guarantee a Response (with Templates!)

 First Things First: Get Over Yourself—It Isn’t Personal

-But before we get there, there’s something important I want to point out.
+But before we get into how to write follow up emails, there’s something important I want to point out.
 If you send an email that doesn’t get a response, don’t take it personally.

 A lack of response doesn’t necessarily mean anything was wrong with your email, nor does it necessarily mean the other person is intentionally ignoring you.